Generating the jobs of the 21st century at Fishermans Bend

 To find out more, contact Invest Victoria on firstname.lastname@example.org or 03 9651 8100.

-The General Motors Holden site will help facilitate the transition to an area that is known for collaboration and global leadership in innovation.
+The General Motors Holden site (highlighted in red) will facilitate the transition to an area that is known for collaboration and global leadership in innovation.